 Many people don’t realize that healthcare translations for diverse communities are for those people who live right here in the U.S. and speak a variety of different languages other than English.
 So what kind of organizations are asking for healthcare translations?
-It may be the health plan of a particular state that has members that speak other languages and plan information must be provided in that information.
+It may be the health plan of a particular state that has members that speak other languages and plan information must be provided in that language.
 It may also be a pharmaceutical company that produces information on disease awareness and how to maintain one’s health with chronic diseases.
 Healthcare translations are one of our main areas of expertise.

 In addition to plan information, there is health information that is translated by different organizations.
 You can read more about our specific work on healthcare translation with Novo Nordisk on diabetes or our work with Gilead on healthcare translation and patient education with hepatitis B. These organizations produce a lot of content to educate patients on the disease and how to take care of themselves with the management of these diseases.

 Healthcare translations for diverse communities for Hep B are provided in Hmong, Somali, Cambodian (Khmer), Vietnamese, Simplified and Traditional Chinese, Korean, and Burmese, as well as French, Hausa, Igbo and Twi.
 Despite improvement in overall health for the majority of Americans, the burden of health disparities continues to disproportionately affect minority populations.
 Patients are less likely to comply with treatment if they do not understand it (Coleman-Miller, 2000; Woloshin et al., 1995) or have conflicting health beliefs (Coleman-Miller, 2000; Vermeire et al., 2001).

 The means to decreasing cultural and language barriers lies in the provision of culturally and linguistically appropriate services to increase understanding and improve quality of care.